Canon 6D Mark II vs Nikon Z7 II

 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the 6D Mark II and the Z7 II are recent models that are part of the current product line-up.
 The 6D Mark II replaced the earlier Canon 6D, while the Z7 II followed on from the Nikon Z7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 6D Mark II and Z7 II can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Nikon Z7 II Manual.

 So what conclusions can be drawn?
 Is the Canon 6D Mark II better than the Nikon Z7 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.